TureganoJose/ARCproject/README.md

 Steering command = K * (Column reference - Column with highest summed value) + D* d(Column reference - Column with highest summed value)/dt

-Note that in reality the prediction mask has better resolution 224x224.
+Note that in reality the prediction mask has better resolution, 224x224 insteaad of 10x10.
 The column reference in this case is 112.

 # Software